soichih/node-htcondor/README.md

 ```

-In above sample, I have eventlog listening on the job ID that I just submitted, and wait for it to be terminated(or aborted).
+In above sample, I have eventlog watching on the job ID that I just submitted, and wait for it to be terminated(or aborted).

 #License
 MIT.
 Please see License file for more details.